Divorce: To Fight or Not To Fight… Your Wallet Wants To Know

 This makes me wonder, “How should one evaluate the financial impact of divorce?”

-When a client approaches me to be there Certified Divorce Financial Analyst (CDFA) one of the first requests I make of them is to outline three outcomes they feel they can live with when the divorce is finally over.
+When a client approaches me to be their Certified Divorce Financial Analyst (CDFA) one of the first requests I make of them is to outline three outcomes they feel they can live with when the divorce is finally over.
 I tell them I want to see the ‘best case’, a ‘middle fo the road’, and their ‘walk point’.

 The benefit of outlining their outcomes this way is to set the expectations for how the divorce proceedings may go.
 Setting expectations amongst all involved parties allows the client, their attorney, and myself to start from a place of strength.
 Fundamentally, knowing what to fight for can help in the negotiations…